-For many years the Arts One Program invited its current students to enter the Annual Arts One Essay Contest (the essay contest was replaced, in 2015-2016, with inviting students to submit to our journal entitled ONE).
-Winning such a competition is an excellent item for a resume or application to a Major or Honours program or for a graduate or professional program.
+For many years, up until 2015-16 when the essay contest was replaced and students were invited to submit to the Arts One journal ONE instead, the Arts One Program invited its current students to enter the Annual Arts One Essay Contest.
+Winning such a competition was considered an excellent item for a resume or application to a Major or Honours program, or for a graduate or professional program.
 Here are some of our recent winners.

 - 2013/14, Group A: Meredith Shaw (LA5), “The Island of Doctor Moreau: Beast-People and the Beast within People”; Beatrice Lew (LA3), “Immanent Identity: Masculinity as a Function of Imperialism in Kipling’s Kim.”; Simon Sierra (LA5), “The Communist Manifesto: Robinson Crusoe – A Communist?”.